 - Northwest Center at 13th & Tyler (8404-8606 W. 13th St. N)

 - Union Station

-"We were inspired by the huge popularity of the Little Free Libraries Program," said TFA Executive Director Marci Hawks.
+"We were inspired by the huge popularity of the Little Free Libraries Program," said TFA Programming Director Nick Pope.
 "Film is a wonderful and accessible storytelling medium and we hope that the people will utlize our Mini Movie Libraries to share their favorite movies with the community and discover new gems."

 With support from Star, TFA has created five movie-lending libraries inspired by the Little Free Library project.
 The Mini Movie Libraries, which will hit the streets in 2017.
 The library boxes were decorated by youth who participate in the Kansas Big Brothers Big Sisters Positive Pathways Program at Harvester Arts.

 A full list of locations is coming soon.
 Thank you to Occidental Management for their generous support of the Mini Movie Library project.

 Community members, film distributors, alumni and local filmmakers can share their favorite stories with the community.
 With an emphasis on independent film (including movies from local filmmakers,) people will donate DVDs to the libraries, which will be maintained by Tallgrass throughout the year.